genuinegreg/homepage/articles/a-neat-nodejs-rest-api.md

 A simple messages REST Api
 --------------

-For those articles let's build a simple REST Api which allow to publish and list messages (kind a very basic twitter clone).
+For those articles, let's build a simple REST Api which allows to publish and list messages (kind a very basic twitter clone).
 Let's keep it simple.

 First, we need to bootstrap the project :